 I could go on about ComNet18 for hours.
 But for the sake of your time and attention, I’ll stop myself here.
 Actually, one more thing: Lena Waithe and Cecile Richards totally blew our minds with their insights about sharing stories and perspectives that otherwise might go unheard or untold.
 Can one of you please run for president in 2020?
 Okay now I’m done.
 See you next year in Austin!

 About the Author

-Allison brings a diverse perspective from the government, nonprofit, and social entrepreneurship sectors to her role as Communications and Outreach Strategist at Constructive.
+Allison brings a diverse perspective from the government, nonprofit, and social entrepreneurship sectors to her role as a Senior Communications Strategist at Constructive.
 A passion for writing paired with extensive experience in marketing, social media, events management, and research guide her efforts to lead Constructive’s digital and content marketing strategies, establish and maintain new partnerships, and apply a strategic communications-lens to client engagements.
 Prior to Constructive, Allison worked at Third Sector Capital Partners in Boston, MA supporting the Communications and Business Development teams.
 She received her BA in Political Science and International Affairs from Northeastern University.